marvosyntactical/joeynmt/NOTES.md

 * make a new TorchBatchWithKB attribute validtrg for the valid\_iter KB\_Iterator
 * use this in model.get\_loss\_for\_batch if torch no grad and its available

+* find out why im not seeing the canonized data???